Texas Debt Relief: Facts, Programs, and Solutions

 The state government provides financial hardship assistance for renters and homeowners.

-The US Department of Justice has a search tool that can help you find approved credit counselors in Texas.
+The U.S. Department of Justice has a search tool that can help you find approved credit counselors in Texas.

 The Texas Legal Services Center offers free assistance to low-income Texans.
 This legal assistance can help you access healthcare, housing and government benefits.